-The sub-fund aims to invest at least 70% of its assets (excluding cash) in securities promoting environmental and social aspects and 20% of its assets (excluding cash) in securities promoting environmental and social objectives, as defined by SFDR.
+The sub-fund invests in securities promoting environmental and social aspects, as well as in securities promoting environmental and social objectives as defined by SFDR in the proportions indicated in the pre-contractual information of the sub-fund.

 The promotion of environmental and social characteristics aims, through a rigorous methodology (see section "ESG investment selection methodology" below) to defend fundamental rights, not to finance controversial activities that could affect the long-term reputation of investments and to promote best practices and best efforts in sustainability.
 In addition, the sub-fund also intends to contribute, through its investments, to a positive impact in environmental terms (access to drinking water and water purification, use of renewable energies, responsible consumption, fight against climate change, protection of aquatic and terrestrial fauna and flora) and social terms